HTTP-RPC/Kilo/README.md

 }
 ```

-the output would be as follows:
+would produce the following output:

 ```xml
 <item>